Kryptowire/daze/README.md

 # Monitoring Daze via Logcat

 Daze writes extensive information to the logcat log.
 Using logcat, you can view the progress of each intent being tested and any interesting results.
 All of the log tags in Daze start with the text of "ITA_".
-To monitor the progress of Daze, you can type the following command adb logcat | grep "ITA_" and examine the log messages or redirect the output to a file for later examination.
+To monitor the progress of Daze, you can type the following command 'adb logcat | grep "ITA_"' and examine the log messages or redirect the output to a file for later examination.

 # Monitoring Daze via Notifications